 We provide a service which enables employers in the public, private and voluntary sectors to make suitability decisions.
-We do this by providing an application process to access information provided by the DBS and Police, to enable them to determine whether individuals are unsuitable, or unable to undertake certain work in particular, with occupations involving regular contact with vulnerable groups, including children.
+We do this by providing an application process to access information provided by the DBS and Police, to enable them to determine whether individuals are unsuitable, or unable to undertake certain work.
+For example, with occupations involving regular contact with vulnerable groups, including children.

 In addition to the above, we may share information with third parties for other purposes where we are legally required to do so.

-Why would the Safer Recruitment Service hold my personal data?
+Why would Devon County Council hold my personal data?

 We will only hold your data if you have:

 - previously used or are using our DBS application service

 - been referred to the DBS for consideration under the Safeguarding Vulnerable Groups Act 2006 (SVGA) or Safeguarding Vulnerable Groups (Northern Ireland) Order 2007

 If we ask you for personal information, we will:

 - make sure you know why we need this information